 We have all heard the phrase Mardi Gras and we know it is one hell of a party!
 But what is a party without some delicious food!
 We are talking about the zingy, spicy, zesty flavor of the south!
+All the recipes you will need are in this Mardi Gras Recipe Collection.

 (Original post date Feb 14, 2019 / Links and post updated Nov.
 30, 2020)